kubevirt/kubevirt.github.io/README.md

 * `check_links`: HTMLProofer is used to check any links to external websites as we as any cross-page links.
 * `check_spelling`: yaspeller is used to check spelling.
 Feel free to update to the dictionary file as needed (kubevirt/project-infra/images/yaspeller/.yaspeller.json).
 * `build_image_casperjs`: casperjs project does not provide a container image.
-Use this target to build an image packed with nodejs. casperjs will verify all site links in `/_site`.
+Use this target to build an image packed with with nodejs. casperjs will verify all site links in `/_site`.
 * 'build_image_yaspeller': yaspeller project does not provide a container image.
 User this target to Build an image packed with nodejs and yaspeller app. yaspeller will check content for spelling and other bad forms of English.
 * `status`: Basically `${BUILD_ENGINE} ps` for an easy way to see what's running.
 * `stop`: Stop container and app